rux616/Portable-Junk-Recycler-Mk-2/Docs/Portable Junk Recycler Mk 2/README.md

 Hotkeys
 -------
-All hotkeys in this mod work as modifiers, meaning that in order for the effect of the hotkey to take place, said hotkey(s) need to be pressed at the time the Portable Junk Recycler Mk 2 is activated.
+All hotkeys in this mod work as modifiers, except for the "Activate Portable Junk Recycler Mk 2" hotkey.
+This means that in order for the effect of the hotkey to take place, said hotkey(s) need to be pressed at the time the Portable Junk Recycler Mk 2 is activated.

 By default, the mod comes with the "Behavior Override" option set to `OFF`; to enabled overriding the behavior of the Portable Junk Recycler Mk 2, turn that option `ON`:
 - If both `[CTRL]` and `[SHIFT]` are pressed when the recycler is activated, the recycler inventory will not open and instead, all recyclable junk items, except for those items on the "Never Automatically Transfer" list (unless the use of that list is turned `OFF`) and maybe those items in the Low Weight Ratio list, depending on how your options are set, will be broken down and their component parts returned.
 This is identical in functionality to having the "Automatic Recycling Mode" option set to `ON`.